Azure-Samples/customer-car-reviews/README.md

 ### Configure environment settings

-In this repo, I include two example settings files, `environment.ts.example`, and `environment.prod.ts.example`.
+In `src/spa/src/environments` you will find two example settings files, `environment.ts.example`, and `environment.prod.ts.example`.
 Create a copy of one of them, removing `.example`, to the same directory.

 In case of Mac, for example:
 ```azurecli